gunturajip/ngitung/src/content/blog/astro-paper-3.md

 Besides, we've added support for Astro's [ViewTransitions API](https://docs.astro.build/en/guides/view-transitions/), allowing you to create captivating and dynamic transitions between views.

-In the "Recent Section", only non-featured posts will be displayed to avoid duplications and better support for ViewTransitions API.
+In the "Recent Section", only non-featured studies will be displayed to avoid duplications and better support for ViewTransitions API.

 ### Update OG Image Generation Logic

 ![Example OG Image](https://user-images.githubusercontent.com/40914272/269252964-a0dc6735-80f7-41ed-8e74-4d4d70f96891.png)

 We've updated the logic for automatic OG image generation, making it even more reliable and efficient.
-Besides, it now supports special characters in post titles, ensuring accurate, flexible and eye-catching social media previews.
+Besides, it now supports special characters in study titles, ensuring accurate, flexible and eye-catching social media previews.

 `SITE.ogImage` is now optional.
 If it is not specified, AstroPaper will automatically generate an OG image using `SITE.title`, `SITE.desc` and `SITE.website`